ioos/bio_data_guide/datasets/SanctSound/README.md

 Darwin Core.

 Included in this directory are the following files:
+1. **sound_production_to_presence.ipynb** - Notebook to combine the acoustically present records on [Coastwatch ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html).
-* **sound_production_to_occurrence.ipynb** - Notebook to convert the presence records on [Coastwatch ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html) to Darwin Core compliant occurrence records.
+1. **presence_to_occurrence.ipynb** - Notebook to convert the presence file to an occurrence file (with some additional columns).
-* **sound_propagation_processing.ipynb** - Notebook to gather [sound propagation modeling](https://sanctsound.portal.axds.co/#sanctsound/compare/prop-model) data and add it to the occurrence table from above.
+1. **sound_propagation_processing.ipynb** - Notebook to gather [sound propagation modeling](https://sanctsound.portal.axds.co/#sanctsound/compare/prop-model) data and add it to the occurrence table from above.

-* **SanctSound_SpeciesLookupTable.csv** - Species lookup table for occurrence records.
+* **SanctSound_SpeciesLookupTable.csv** - Species and frequency lookup table for occurrence records.
 * **/data**
   * zip file which contains data that:
     1. has a functioning ERDDAP endpoint